Dot-H/mydbg/README.md

     Lists are from "https://github.com/wayland-project/wayland".
     Copyrights in wayland-util.h and wayland-util.c.

-    A history file named .mydbg_history is written in $HOME.
+    A history file named .mydbg_history is written at $HOME.
 The name can be modified in my_dbg.h

 AUTHORS